guilhemchalancon/guilhemchalancon.github.io/about.md

 permalink: /about/
 ---

 Hi, I'm Guilhem!
 Among other things, I am first and foremost passionate about the idea of understanding and predicting the behaviour of complex systems with the help of data science.
-That's what drives my intellectual curiosity, and hence my career.
+That's what drives my intellectual curiosity and --as a result-- shapes my career.

 Currently, I am a data scientist and consultant working in London.
 A large part of my work consists of designing, building and deploying advanced analytics solutions that use machine learning to solve a variety of problems across multiple industries (with a particular focus on retail analytics).
 The other part is concerned with change management, client relationship management, business development and training.